syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericUpDown/Spin-Button-Alignment.md

 ### HighlightedFontColor

-This property is used to change the text color of the button by clicking the increment or decrement button.
+This property is used to change the text color of tapped spin button.

 {% highlight C# %}